io-da/command/README.md

 ### Commands
 Commands are any type that implements the _Command_ interface.
 Ideally they should contain immutable data.
+It is also possible to provide a closure to the bus.
 ```go
 type Identifier int64